 Some prep schools have links with specific public schools so this is worth thinking about if you’re hoping for a particular senior school.

 If you make it clear that you’re choosing a prep school for its links to a certain senior school or good state secondary, the school will know your aim from the outset and can set to work nurturing your child for this.

 Certain prep schools belong to larger educational groups and are highly academic and serve as ‘feeder schools’ to a specific high-achieving senior school.
 Children all learn differently and if your child isn't academic and unlikely to respond to this type of pressure, then this type of ‘hot-house’ prep school won’t be right for you.

 Other prep schools are independent, feed a range of destinations and pride themselves on nurturing and building the confidence of children of all abilities and of being able to help parents decide the right ‘fit’ senior or secondary school for their child.

-9. Many prep schools still seem to be ‘family-run’?
+9. Some prep schools still seem to be ‘family-run’?

 Yes, many of the longer-established prep schools are still family-run.
 Family-run schools tend to have a less corporate feel and often strongly reflect the values of the proprietor.
 Those that are truly independent are often still family- owned, smaller and tend to be more quirky, individualistic and ethos-driven.